An Overview of the General Lift Requirements Within Part M: Volume 2

 Although there are design considerations specific to the type of Part M lift you are installing, there are some general design considerations that apply to all;

+3.21 For all buildings, a passenger lift is the most suitable form of access for people moving from one storey to another.
 3.22 For existing buildings, and in exceptional circumstances for new developments with particular constraints (e.g. a listed building or an infill site in a historic town centre), where a passenger lift cannot be accommodated, a vertical lifting platform (enclosed platform lift), although not equivalent to a passenger lift, may be considered as an alternative option to provide access for persons with impaired mobility.
+3.23 In exceptional circumstances in an existing building, a wheelchair platform stairlift (open platform) may be considered, provided its installation does not conflict with requirements for means of escape. |

 As we can see above, Part M states that the preferred solution to enable disabled access is a passenger lift, particularly for new buildings.
 But it also recognises that it may not always be possible for a new or existing development to accommodate one due to site constraints.
 In these instances, to achieve a Part M compliant lift, a lifting platform (platform lift) or as a last resort a wheelchair platform stairlift will be considered.